NetApp/trident/docs/kubernetes/concepts/objects.rst

-attributes              map[string]string     no       See the attributes section below storagePools            map[string]StringList no       Map of backend names to lists of storage pools within additionalStoragePools  map[string]StringList no       Map of backend names to lists of storage pools within
+attributes              map[string]string     no       See the attributes section below storagePools            map[string]StringList no       Map of backend names to lists of storage pools within additionalStoragePools  map[string]StringList no       Map of backend names to lists of storage pools within excludeStoragePools     map[string]StringList no       Map of backend names to lists of storage pools within
 ======================= ===================== ======== =====================================================

 Storage attributes and their possible values can be classified into two groups: